 Arriving in the village, you will be struck by the sweeping view—the bay, with its scattering of islands, is framed by forested hillside, merging into the Crags, beneath which sits Duncraig Castle.
 At the foot of the bay, the narrow entrance to Loch Carron is just visible.
 The eye moves on to ranges which merge in the distance to the Torridon hills.
 Finally, the peninsula of Applecross and open sea to the Hebrides dominates the northern view.

 The village itself is centred on Harbour Street, whose seawall protects the village from the high tides of the bay.
 Here the gardens look directly onto the water, separated from the houses by the street.
 The warming Gulf Stream allows the palm trees to flourish.

 The self-catering visitor will find all they need at small, but well-stocked Plockton Stores.
 Look out also for the Plockton Craft Shop (Edmund’s) a gift shop with confectionary, ice-creams and drinks (aka Rory Campbell’s shop in the BBC series, Hamish Macbeth, filmed in Plockton), the Studio for local and international crafts, more gifts and maritime curios at Leisure Marine, and local knitwear at Lochalsh Knitters.

-There is a local post office, with limited opening hours.
 Kyle of Lochalsh, ten minutes drive away, has a main post office, two banks (RBS and BoS), a supermarket, a tourist office and other shops and facilities.